petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-get-details.md

 ms.reviewer: tomvcassidy
 ---

-# Get standby pool and instance details
+# Get standby pools for Azure Container instances details

 > [!IMPORTANT]
 > Standby pools for Azure Container Instances are currently in preview.
 Previews are made available to you on the condition that you agree to the [supplemental terms of use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
 Some aspects of this feature may change prior to general availability (GA).